libertylocked/torchprint/README.md

 torchprint
 ---
-CLI and library to manage your printer job queue at NYU (for GNU/Linux, Windows, MacOS)
+CLI and library to manage your printer job queue in Pharos Print Center (for GNU/Linux, Windows, MacOS)

-> Disclaimer: this project is not affiliated or endorsed by NYU.
+> Disclaimer: this project is not affiliated or endorsed by NYU or Pharos.
+>
+> The API is reverse engineered from NYU Pharos Print Center web interface and may not work on all Pharos Print Center systems.
+> (it's fair use)

 # CLI

 ![screenshot-of-cli-in-gnome-terminal](images/screen1.png)

 ## Why
-Because NYU IT doesn't provide driver installer for GNU/Linux.
-And with this you can also send docs to printer job queue directly from terminal.
+Because there's no Pharos Popup installer for GNU/Linux. (also it's proprietary)

 ## Usage
 - Login